 Call us today to schedule your free consultation.
 Our Miami attorneys will review your case and help you understand your rights.

 Knee injuries can be expensive.
 You may require extensive medical care and be forced to miss time at work.
 Missing out on your favorite activities can even cause damaging emotional distress.
 The attorneys at Lavent Law, P.A. will aggressively pursue compensation for any harm you have suffered as a result of your accident and knee injury.

 Our Miami personal injury lawyers will fight to recover damages for:

 - Property damages

 - Loss of enjoyment of life, and more.

 Contact our skilled legal team today to schedule your free case assessment.
 We will help you recover all of the damages you deserve after your Miami accident.

 Speak with a Miami Torn Meniscus Injury Attorney

 Have you suffered a torn meniscus in a Miami accident?
 Is someone else to blame?
 You may be entitled to compensation.
 The money you receive can help cover medical costs and make up for lost wages during your recovery.
-Call the Miami personal injury lawyers at Lavent Law to schedule a free consultation.
+Call the Miami personal injury lawyers at Lavent Law, P.A. to schedule a free consultation.
 We will review your case, explain your legal options, and answer the questions you have.